kiwicom/navigation-compose-typed/readme.md

 ```

 > **Warning**
 > This library uses Semantic Versioning.
-Be aware, that BC breaks are allowed in minor versions before the 1.0 version.
+Be aware that BC breaks are allowed in minor versions before the major 1.0 version.

 Create app's destinations